Tutorial | Batch deployment basics (MLOps part 2)

 Instead of checking the progress on the Automation node, let’s monitor its progress from the Project Deployer.

-• Return to the Deployer, and open the same deployment.
+2. Open the same deployment.
 Note how the progress of the most recent scenario run is reported.

 Dataiku screenshot of the Status tab of a deployment showing a scenario run.

-Versioning a deployed project
+Versioning a deployed project#

-You have successfully created a project bundle in the Design node and, via the Deployer, published it to the Automation node.
-Of course, this is not the end of the story!
+Of course, this is not the end of the story.
 Data science is an iterative process.
 You’ll need to deploy updated versions of this project over time.

 When it is necessary to make a change to a deployed project, it’s critical to make all such changes in the development environment (the Design node), and then push an updated bundle to the production environment (the Automation node).